S3-working-group/s3-practical-guide/docs/introduction.md

 During the late 1990s and early 2000s, several non-Dutch speaking people came across sociocracy, but it wasn't until 2007 when **Sharon Villines and John Buck** launched their book, "We the People", that sociocracy became widely accessible to the English speaking world, and from there has began to migrate into several other languages.

 Sociocracy has proven to be effective for many organizations and communities around the world, but it has yet to become viral.

-In 2014 **James Priest and Bernhard Bockelbrink** came together to co-create a body of Creative Commons licensed learning resources, synthesizing ideas from Sociocracy, Agile and Lean.
+In 2014 **James Priest and Bernhard Bockelbrink** came together to co-create a body of Creative Commons licensed learning resources, synthesizing ideas from Sociocracy, Agile, and Lean.
 They discovered that organizations of all sizes need a flexible menu of practices and structures – appropriate for their specific context – that enable the evolution of a sociocratic and agile mindset to achieve greater effectiveness, alignment, fulfillment and wellbeing.
 The first version of **Sociocracy 3.0.** was launched in March 2015.

 **Liliana David** joined the team soon after and together they regularly collaborate to develop both the framework and the website.